stampery/node-framed-msgpack-rpc/README.md

 ========================

 `framed-msgpack-rpc` (FMPRPC) is an RPC system for node.js.
-It allows clients to call remote prodecures on servers.
-The remote procedures are indentified by a simple string name.
-Each RPC takes one argument, and returns one object.
-Of course, those objects can be arrays, dictionaries, or any JSON object, so arguments and return values can be complex and interesting.
+It allows clients to call remote procedures on servers.
+An RPC consists of: (1) a simple string name; (2) an argument that is a single JSON object;
+(3) a reply that is also a single JSON object.
+Of course, those objects can be arrays, or dictionaries, so arguments and return values can be complex and interesting.

-FMRPC is a variation of the [Msgpack-RPC](http://redmine.msgpack.org/projects/msgpack/wiki/RPCDesign) protocol specification for node.js.
-Msgpack-RPC communicates JSON-like objects, that are efficiently encodede and decoded with the [MessagePack](http://msgpack.org) serialization format.
+FMRPC is a variant of the [Msgpack-RPC](http://redmine.msgpack.org/projects/msgpack/wiki/RPCDesign) protocol specification for node.js.
+Msgpack-RPC communicates binary JSON objects that are efficiently encoded and decoded with the [MessagePack](http://msgpack.org) serialization format.

 "Framed" Msgpack-RPC differs from standard Msgpack-RPC in a small way: